rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ```
 ./run.sh --scheduledTradeRequester=true
 ```
-3. Check the queue `trades.trade-logger` exists and it is getting messages
+3. Check the queue `trades.trade-logger` exists and it is getting messages even though the consumer has not started yet.

-### Failure 2 - Shutdown queue hosting node

-Our producer will not guarantee delivery when the queue's hosting node is down.
+However, our producer will not guarantee delivery when the queue's hosting node is down.
 These are the two scenarios we can encounter:

 - The producer starts up and the queue's hosting node is down.
 In this scenario,